splynx/docs/files/en/networking/authentication_of_customers/mikrotik_dhcp_radius/mikrotik_dhcp_radius.md

 #### IP from pool

-Under _Customers -> List_ select the customer, open the _Services_ tab and add a new internet service with following networking parameters:
+Under *Customers → List* select the customer, open _Services_ tab and add a new internet service with the following networking parameters:

 ![ip_from_pool_](service_assign_pool.png)